Water use and information

 Permits and licences

-- Apply for water licences and permits – Department of Environment, Water and Natural Resources website.
+- Apply for water licences and permits - Department for Environment and Water website

 - Information about current permits, licences, allocations and approvals - search the NRM Register on the WaterConnect website.